SEKOIA-IO/documentation/docs/getting_started/inactive_users.md

 ## How to deactivate inactive accounts?

-If you need to deactivate inactive accounts on your community, follow these steps:
+If you need to deactivate inactive accounts on your workspace, follow these steps:

-1. Navigate to the User Center and select Managed Communities
+1. Go to Settings page > Workspace Security
-2. Go to the `Security` tab and scroll to the section `Deactivate inactive accounts`
+2. Find the section `Deactivate inactive accounts`
 3. Enable the toggle `On/Off` and click on `Confirm`

 !!! tip